cmang/durdraw/README.md

 ; color-mode sets the color mode to start in.
 Available options: 16, 256 ;color-mode: 16

-; disable-mouse disablse the mouse.
+; disable-mouse disables the mouse.
 ;disable-mouse: True

-; max-canvas atuomatically sets the canvas size to the terminal window size at startup.
+; max-canvas automatically sets the canvas size to the terminal window size at startup.
 ;max-canvas: True

 ; Cursor mode requests a cursor type from the terminal.
 Available options: block, underscore, pipe